 Video Lesson 11 – Books of 1 & 2 Kings

 Course Assignment 11.)
 Read I Kings Chapter 18 and I Kings Chapter 19 — Elijah and Prophets of Baal.
 How does this story relate to what was happening with God’s people, Israel, as a whole; and why they were experiencing a gradual destruction of their nation.
 Do you see any parallels to what is happening in our world today?

 Video Lesson 12 – Book of Isaiah (1)

 Course Assignment 12.)
 Read Isaiah Chapter 7:10-16 and Isaiah Chapter 9:6-7 and Isaiah Chapter 11:1-10.
 Why are these beautiful examples of “Messianic” prophecies?
 How do these passages of scripture fulfill God’s great promise to Abraham and His covenant with David?

 Video Lesson 13 – Book of Isaiah (2)

 Course Assignment 13.)
 Read Isaiah Chapter 53 — one of the most elaborate “Messianic” prophecies in all of scripture.
 Describe the main features of this prophecy and how they were fulfilled later in history.

 Video Lesson 14 – Book of Job

-These online video lessons are produced and made available by
+The videos used in these lessons are produced and made available by: